 Are you aware of your individual caregiver strengths?
 What about your internal resources?
-What is your greatest strength as a caregiver?
+What is your greatest strength as a family caregiver?

 It is extremely important for you to be able to identify your caregiver strengths and then draw on them to shape your caregiving.

-Caregivers can sometimes feel “swallowed up” by the ongoing demands of the caregiving role and caregiver responsibilities.
+Family caregivers can sometimes feel “swallowed up” by the ongoing demands of the caregiving role and caregiver responsibilities.
 With reflection and focus on the strengths and capabilities you bring to this role, you can:

 - Take greater control over your experiences